Alhambra: General design

 Mullioned windows of the Hall of the Two Sisters in the Alhambra, by Jean Laurent, c.
 1874.
 Stucco decoration can be seen on the upper walls while geometric tile mosaic is seen below.

 The design and decoration of the Nasrid palaces are a continuation of Moorish (western Islamic) architecture from earlier centuries but developed their own characteristics.
 The combination of carefully proportioned courtyards, water features, gardens, arches on slender columns, and intricately sculpted stucco and tile decoration gives Nasrid architecture qualities that are described as ethereal and intimate.
 Walls were built mostly in rammed earth, lime concrete, or brick and then covered with plaster, while wood (mostly pine) was used for roofs, ceilings, doors, and window shutters.

-Buildings were designed to be seen from within, with their decoration focused on the inside.
+Buildings were designed to be seen from within and so their decoration was focused on the inside.
 The basic unit of Nasrid palace architecture was a rectangular courtyard with a pool, fountain, or water channel at its centre.
 Courtyards were flanked on two or four sides by halls, often preceded by arcaded porticoes.
-Many of these structures featured a mirador, a room projecting from the exterior commanding scenic views of gardens or of the city.
+Many of these structures featured a mirador, a room projecting outward from the rest of the building and commanding scenic views of gardens or of the city.
 Buildings were designed with a mathematical proportional system that gives them a harmonious visual quality.
 The layout of the courtyards, the distribution of windows, and the use of water features were designed with the climate in mind, cooling and ventilating the environment in summer while minimizing cold drafts and maximizing sunlight in winter.
 Upper-floor rooms were smaller and more enclosed, making them more suited for use during the winter.
 Courtyards were usually aligned in a north–south direction which allows the main halls to receive direct sunlight at midday during the winter, while during the summer the higher midday sun is blocked by the position and depth of the porticos fronting these halls.